Philosophy of Work in the Age of AI

 Outcomes

-By the end of this course, you should:
+By the end of this course, you should be able to:

 Content

-Introduction of Concepts
+Introduction of concepts

 We begin with a discussion of the concept ‘work’ drawing on philosophers ancient and modern.
 Aristotle’s “axiology of work” has been enormously influential historically and continues to resonate today.
 Aristotle is firmly committed to a hierarchical view of the worth of occupations.
 This means that, on this view, some types of activity are simply more worthy of choice, or more desirable to do, than others.
 Leisure for Aristotle, though personally important for the individual’s wellbeing, lacks the objective value of work for and with others in the collective polis.